Ku Klux Klan in Canada: Alberta

 The Klan celebrated the 1931 election of Edmonton mayor Dan Knott by burning a cross.
 On three separate occasions, Knott granted the Klan permission to hold "picnics" and erect burning crosses on the Edmonton Exhibition grounds, now known as Northlands.
 The Klan published a newspaper The Liberator in downtown Edmonton during the early 1930s.
 Klan meetings were held in the Memorial Hall of the Royal Canadian Legion in Edmonton.

 The Ku Klux Klan received its charter in September 1932, but questions about the organization's funds led to disputes about Maloney's leadership.
 On 25 January 1933, he was convicted of stealing legal documents from the office of a lawyer who had opposed incorporation of the Ku Klux Klan, and on 3 February he was convicted of insurance fraud.

 The downfall of Maloney was chiefly responsible for the discontinuation of the Ku Klux Klan in Alberta.

-While the Ku Klux Klan did not achieve the same prominence in Alberta as it did in Saskatchewan, there was still at least one local charter whose Certificate of Incorporation was approved every two years until 2003.